bcnmy/docs/docs/Paymaster/api/get-fee-quotes.md

 | 0     | object | A partial userOperation object for the userOp that needs to be sponsored                                | Required |
 | 1     | object | Mode specified as "ERC20" as well as tokenInfo: a preferred token address and list of tokens to include | Required |

-Partial UserOperation Object is basically a userOp object which has `paymasterAndData` and `signature` fields as optional.
+Partial UserOperation Object is basically a userOp object which has `paymasterAndData` and `signature` fields as optional, and the gas price values are not final.

 #### 1. Mode is **SPONSORED**: